mariosh346/StatisticsStackOverflow/README.md

 **STATISTICS STACKOVERFLOW**

 **DESCRIPTION** \
-_For a given date/time range calculate:_ \
+_For a date/time range calculate:_ \
-The total number of accepted answers. \
+-The total number of accepted answers. \
-The average score for all the accepted answers. \
+-The average score for all the accepted answers. \
-The average answer count per question. \
+-The average answer count per question. \
-The comment count for each of the 10 answers with the highest score. \
+-The comment count for each of the 10 answers with the highest score. \
-Collect and return the calculated statistics in tabular, HTML or JSON format.
+_Return the calculated statistics in tabular, HTML or JSON format._

 INSTALLATION PROCEDURE \
 `python setup.py install`